-Oliver Dodd is an ESRC sponsored PhD candidate in the School of Politics and International Relations where he is the seminar convenor for the Centre for the Study of Social and Global Justice (CSSGJ) and a member of the Centre for Conflict, Security and Terrorism (CST).
-Prior to undertaking his PhD, Oliver received a BA in Political Studies from Aberystwyth University, an MA in International Relations (with Distinction) from Nottingham University, and an MA in Social Science Research (with Distinction) from Nottingham University.
-Oliver was awarded the 2019 MA dissertation prize for the highest graded dissertation by the Centre for Conflict, Security and Terrorism (CST).
+Oliver Dodd is an ESRC sponsored PhD candidate in the School of Politics and International Relations at the University of Nottingham where he is a member of the Centre for Conflict, Security and Terrorism (CST).
+Prior to undertaking his doctoral studies, Oliver received a BA in Political Studies from Aberystwyth University, an MA in International Relations (with Distinction) from the University of Nottingham, and an MA in Social Science Research (with Distinction) from the University of Nottingham.
+For his second master's degree, Oliver was awarded the 2019 MA dissertation prize for the highest-graded dissertation by the Centre for Conflict, Security and Terrorism (CST), which was presented to him by the former Director of MI5, Lord Jonathan Evans.
 In that MA dissertation, Oliver analysed Colombia's armed conflict and 2016 peace agreement, while seeking to connect (counter)insurgency theory and practice with political-economic developments.
 Oliver has also conducted significant ethnographic research in key areas of Colombia's armed conflict.

 (Counter)insurgency theory and practice

 Oliver's doctoral project analyses the origins and development of the Colombian armed conflict (circa 1964) leading to the 2016 peace agreement with the Revolutionary Armed Forces of Colombia (FARC).… read more